“Where I live”

 Arctic foxes live in the circumpolar north, throughout the entire Arctic and in sub-Arctic tundra and alpine areas.
 It is the only land mammal to venture as far north as the polar bear.
 It is also the only land mammal native to Iceland, having arrived there by crossing the frozen sea at the end of the last ice age.
-See them at the Maryland Zoo in the exhibit at Polar Bear Watch.
+See them in the Zoo’s Polar Bear Watch exhibit.

 Everything about the Arctic fox changes from summer to winter.
 It looks different, behaves differently, and lives differently depending on the season.

 During the brief Arctic spring and summer, Arctic foxes move inland to mate and occupy extensive, communal summer dens.
 Generations of the same family of foxes often return to the same den each year, and like many growing families, they sometimes put on additions to their home.
 Large Arctic fox dens are impressive underground labyrinths of fox apartments.